Neil Strauch

 Rock, folk, and experimental mix and mastering engineer with 20 years of experience including work with Bonnie "Prince" Billy, Iron & Wine, Owen, Owls, Joan of Arc, Jeff Parker and Slow Mass, amongst others.
 Working across genres, I take a collaborative approach with artists to making sure a mix elevates a song to its maximum impact.

-Hello!
-My name is Neil Strauch and I am a mix engineer based in Philadelphia, PA.
-Now in my 20th year as a full-time engineer, I have worked out of Engine Music Studios, Soma EMS, Shirk Studios, and Audiotree Studios (amongst many others) with past collaborators including Bonnie “Prince” Billy, Iron & Wine, Owls, Owen, Joan of Arc, Slow Mass, The Good Life, Jeff Parker, and Counting Crows.
-While I do my recording work at other studios, I mix all of my projects from my own private mix room.
-Having learned the strengths and weaknesses of mixing on large format consoles, I created a simplified hybrid set-up that takes the logistical benefits of in-the-box mixing and adds an analog back end - allowing for instant recallability while keeping the sound of analog transformer saturation.
+My name is Neil Strauch and I am a music producer and mix engineer based in Philadelphia, PA.
+Now 20 years in, I have worked out of Engine Music Studios, Soma EMS, Shirk Studios, and Audiotree Studios (amongst many others) with past collaborators including Bonnie “Prince” Billy, Iron & Wine, Owls, Owen, Joan of Arc, Slow Mass, The Good Life, Jeff Parker, and Counting Crows.
+While I do my recording work at various studios, I mix all of my projects from my own private mix room.
 The focus of my work is on expanding an artist's ideas, vision, and sonic palette through the mix process to achieve the highest level of fidelity while also creatively embellishing the recordings - expanding on the recorded material and exploring where it can be taken.
 Collaboration is key to this process - though I leave a sonic stamp on my projects, my job is to take an artist’s ideas and elevate a recording to be able to match what is envisioned.
-My specialty is working with artists who sit just a little outside of their genre and are looking for unique takes rather than stock sounds.
+My specialty is working with artists who sit just a little outside of their genre and are looking for unique takes rather than sonic templates.

 1. Review by Ivan Russia